kbirchard/mcphail-update/hardware/mcphail-main-board/README.md

 The boards will all be 0.063" (1.6mm) thick FR-4 with purple solder mask over bare copper and an ENIG (gold) finish.

+The tallest component on the board is C1 (330uF aluminum capacitor) at 0.5" tall.

 **Board dimensions**

 |Board|Dimensions|